 By Rick Steves and Pat O'Connor

 Doolin, a small town perched between the rocky Irish region known as the Burren and the Irish coast, was once a strange phenomenon.
-Many music lovers would come here directly from Paris or Munich.
-It's on the tourist map for its traditional music.
-A few years ago, this was a mecca for Irish musicians.
-They came together here to jam before a few lucky aficionados.
-But now the crowds and the foreigners are overwhelming the musicians, and the quality of music is not as reliable, and I prefer Dingle’s richer music scene.
+Many music lovers would come here directly from Paris or Munich, as the town was on the tourist map for its traditional music.
+It had long been a mecca for Irish musicians, who came together here to play before a few lucky aficionados.
+But now the crowds and the foreigners have overwhelmed the musicians, and the quality of music is not as reliable, and I prefer Dingle’s richer music scene.
 Still, as Irish and European fans crowd the pubs, the bodhrán beat goes on.

 Doolin has plenty of accommodations and a Greek-island-without-the-sun ambience.
-The "town" is just a few homes and shops strung out along a valley road from the tiny harbor.
-Locals generally divide the town into an Upper Village and Lower Village.
+The “town” is just a few homes and shops strung out along a valley road from the tiny harbor.
+Residents generally divide the town into an Upper Village and Lower Village.
 The Lower Village is the closest thing to a commercial center (meaning it has a couple of pubs and a couple of music shops).

-Doolin is famous for these three pubs, all featuring Irish folk music: Nearest the harbor, in the Lower Village, is O'Connor's Pub.
-A mile farther up the road, the Upper Village straddles a bridge with the other two destination pubs, McGann's and McDermott's.
-Music starts in the pubs between 21:30 and 22:00, finishing around midnight.
+Doolin is famous for three pubs, all featuring Irish folk music: Nearest the harbor, in the Lower Village, is Gus O’Connor’s Pub.
+A mile farther up the road, the Upper Village--straddling a bridge--is home to two other destination pubs: McGann’s and McDermott’s.
+Music starts in the pubs between 21:30 and 22:00, finishing at about midnight.
 Get there before 21:00 if you want a place to sit, or pop in later and plan on standing.
-On my last trip, I hit Doolin on a mediocre music night.
-The craic is fine regardless.
-Pubs serve decent dinners before the music starts.
+The craic is fine regardless, and pubs serve decent dinners before the music starts.

 From Doolin, you can hike or bike (rentals in town) up Burren Way for three miles to the Cliffs of Moher.
 (Get advice locally on the trail condition and safety.)
 Doolin also offers boat cruises along the Cliffs of Moher.